MasterChef India

 MasterChef India is an Indian competitive cooking game show franchise based on the Australian show MasterChef Australia, which itself is based on the original British television show MasterChef.
 MasterChef India – Hindi (Season 1–4) and Junior Masterchef Swaad Ke Ustaad were produced by Colosceum Media.
 Endemol Shine India has been producing MasterChef India – Hindi since season 5 onwards through Star India and Sun TV Network with Innovative Film Academy co-producing it for other language versions.
 Sony Pictures Networks have purchased the rights of the franchise and has been producing the show in all the three languages since then.
 The show has since been premiered on SonyLIV.

-It was originally started in Hindi language and has been extended to three languages spoken in the Indian sub-continent, including Tamil and Telugu.
+It was originally started in Hindi language and has been extended to three languages spoken in the Indian sub-continent, including Telugu and Tamil.

 Overview

 There are three versions in production.
 It was first made in Hindi-language in 2010.
 In 2010, Star India got the rights for producing MasterChef in Hindi.
 In early-2021, Endemol Shine India decided to expand the show in other Indian languages.
 Sun TV Network brought the rights of the show for Telugu, Tamil, Malayalam and Kannada-language versions.
 In 2022, Sony Pictures Networks earned the rights for Master Chef India in Hindi, Tamil, and Telugu.